-- 1. Screening - A. A screening is completed by a service entry clinician either in person or over the phone.
-See Appendix 2-2-1 B for the contents of the screening document. - B. Based on the clinical and eligibility information gathered at the time of the screening, the individual is referred to a community resource or referred internally for an Initial Assessment (to determine eligibility for either traditional mental health services, SUD services or outpatient counseling services, 20 visits or less). - a.
-The individual is referred to a community resource when the individual did not meet eligibility criteria for traditional Medicaid Provider Manual mental health services.
+- 1. Screening - A. A screening is completed by a Service Entry Clinician either in person or over the phone.
+See Appendix 2-2-1 B for the contents of the screening document. - B. Based on the clinical and eligibility information gathered at the time of the screening, the individual is referred to a community resource or referred internally for an Initial Assessment to determine eligibility for either traditional mental health services, SUD services or outpatient counseling services. - a.
+The individual is referred to a community resource when the individual did not meet eligibility criteria for traditional Medicaid Provider Manual mental health services. - b.
+The Service Entry Clinician completes a warm hand-off by assisting the individual in making contact with the referred provider and scheduling an appointment when appropriate or requested by the consumer. - c.
+The Service Entry Clinician will follow up with the individual within 7-14 business days.
+The Service Entry Clinician documents the follow up contact in a progress note. - d.
+If the individual is referred for an Initial Assessment, the Service Entry Clinician schedules an appointment with a Service Entry Clinician within 14 calendar days of the screening document date per MDHHS criteria.
+CCBHC requires that the appointment be scheduled within 10 working days.